30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 Total Weight: 6.30 Ounces

-My Review: Here is another knife that I would not want to be on the other end of.
-The Clever Girl is a full tang knife with a trailing tip style upswept blade that is wicked sharp and powder coated.
+My Review: This is another knife that I would not want to be on the other end of.
+The Clever Girl is a full tang knife with a trailing tip-style upswept blade that is wicked sharp and powder coated.

-The name of the knife came from the Jurassic Park Movie.
-This Persian style inspired knife looks amazing and is a great addition to any collection.
+The name of the knife came from Jurassic Park and the knife’s resemblance to the raptor claws seen in the film.
+This Persian-style knife looks amazing and is a great addition to any collection.
 The knife feels great in hand and has a good weight (6.30 ounces) and is well balanced.
 It has a nice belt lock that clamps onto a belt or molle gear.

 Here is a good video review of the Clever Girl.